May 16, 2024

 Interest

 Interest is the money lenders charge for borrowing money.
 It is a percentage of the total amount borrowed.
-For example, if you get approved for a $18,000 loan at 12.99% APR for a term of 72 months, you’ll pay just $361 per month.
+For example, if you get approved for an $18,000 loan at 12.99% APR for a term of 72 months, you'll pay just $361 per month.

 Origination Fee